MicrosoftDocs/dynamics-365-fraud-protection/content/threat-analyst.md

 - **Score type** – The available Fraud Protection score types.
 - **Transaction status(when applies)** – The latest status of transactions.
 - **Latest event, status (when applies)** – the status of transactions from the latest label or observation event.
-- **Latest fraud event (When applies)** – the fraudflag value from the latest label or observation event.
+- **Latest fraud event, fraud flag (when applies)** – the fraud flag value from the latest label or observation event.